develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 });
 ```

-The "functional" function above merges a student object into a language course object whereby the immutability
+The function above merges a student object into a language course object whereby the immutability
 principle is applied - the existing course object isn't changed at all, rather a new language course object
-is created altogether by taking advantage of TypeScript's (and yes, JavasSript's as well) fantastic spread operator.
+is created altogether by taking advantage of spread operator.
 The resulting course object is like its predecessor except its attendees array will now contain the given student object.

-Now, the common mistake is to think that the immutability principle is a feature of functional programming.
-This assumption is simply false.
-The immutability is by no means private property of FP.
-You can have it in OOP as well.

-I'll show in the next example that it's in deed possible to incorporate the immutability principle with the good old OOP way.
-As a result we'll get code that is way more consistent than that "functional" approach which violently
-haul functions out of their natural homes - namely, classes - and make them stand separately, brutally torn out
-of their contexts.
-Such cruelty inevitably leads to ugly long function names, such as **addStudentToLanguageCourse** instead
-of their neat OOP counterparts like **addStudent**.
-Moreover, functions grow parameter-hungry since they always need
-their subject to be passed as an argument instead of having them cosily available in their context, namely, the object instances
-that host them.

-This sort of "functional programming" may be sufficient for academic projects but it should not be applied in real
-business!

 ## The OOP Style Immutable Objects